elbakramer/koapy/_sources/autoapi/koapy/backend/kiwoom_open_api_plus/pyside2/KiwoomOpenApiPlusManagerApplication/index.rst

       Derive from this class to define new enumerations.

+      .. py:attribute:: NO_RESTART
+         :annotation: = 1

       .. py:attribute:: RESTART_ONLY
+         :annotation: = 2

+      .. py:attribute:: RESTART_AND_RESTORE
-         :annotation: = 1
+         :annotation: = 3

       .. py:attribute:: RESTART_AND_CONNECT
+         :annotation: = 4

+      .. py:attribute:: RESTART_WITH_UPDATE
+         :annotation: = 5

+      .. py:attribute:: RESTART_WITH_UPDATE_AND_RESTORE
+         :annotation: = 6

+      .. py:attribute:: RESTART_WITH_UPDATE_AND_CONNECT
-         :annotation: = 2
+         :annotation: = 7